 Below please find an overview of the most commonly used drugs for type 1 diabetes and type 2 diabetes.
 Click each drug to learn more information, including a list of the currently approved drugs in each class and the benefits and drawbacks of each type.

 Metformin – Metformin decreases glucose production from the liver, thus lowering blood sugar.

-Insulin – The main job of insulin is to facilitate the uptake of glucose into the body’s cells.
+Insulin – The main job of insulin is to facilitate glucose uptake into the body’s cells.
 Insulin is a hormone made by the pancreas.
 Most insulin is taken by injection or through a pump, though inhaled insulin is also available.

 SGLT-2 inhibitors – SGLT-2 inhibitor drugs block the process of reabsorbing glucose back into our blood, causing glucose to be excreted through urine.

-DPP-4 inhibitors – Inhibiting the enzyme DPP-4 increases the level of hormone GLP-1 to stimulate insulin production and decreases glucose levels.
+DPP-4 inhibitors – Inhibiting the enzyme DPP-4 increases the level of hormone GLP-1 to stimulate insulin production and decrease glucose levels.

 Combination drugs – Combination therapies put multiple drug classes into a single medication.
 Combinations can be injectable or taken as a pill.

 Sulfonylureas – Sulfonylureas stimulate the beta cells in the pancreas to release insulin.

 TZDs – TZDs bind to a particular protein in cells to activate genes and create new proteins that reduce insulin resistance and help glucose enter cells.

 *Please note that this page is not a comprehensive list of all available diabetes drugs.